Castles in the Sky (film)

 Castles in the Sky is a British fact-based television drama first broadcast on BBC Two on 4 September 2014.
 The movie shows Robert Watson-Watt and other British scientists' struggle to invent radar in the years leading to World War II.

 Plot

-It is the mid-1930s and Germany is making rapid advances in weaponry, especially aircraft.
-Suspecting that a war is likely, the British War Ministry look to new and advanced inventions of their own.
-This film charts the work of Robert Watson-Watt, the pioneer of radar, and his hand-picked team of eccentric yet brilliant meteorologists as they abandon their initial direction to build a death ray and struggle to turn the new concept of radar into a workable reality.
-Hamstrung by a small budget, challenging technical problems and even a spy, Watson-Watt also has to deal with his own marital problems.
+In the mid-1930s, Germany was making advances in weaponry, especially aircraft.
+Suspecting that a war was likely, the British War Ministry looked to new inventions of their own.
+This film charts the work of Robert Watson-Watt, the pioneer of radar, and his team of meteorologists as they abandon their initial direction to build a death ray and struggle to turn the concept of radar into a workable reality.
+Hamstrung by a small budget, technical problems and a spy, Watson-Watt also has to deal with his own marital problems.
 By 1939, Watson-Watt and his team have developed the world's first radar system and deployed it along England's southeast coast.
 In 1940, this system will prove critical in winning the Battle of Britain.